What is Viral haemorrhagic fevers (VHFs) ?

 Viral haemorrhagic fevers (VHFs) refer to a number of different diseases characterised by the presence of fever, rash and bleeding.
-Viral haemorrhagic fevers are caused by viruses belonging to four families of RNA viruses: the Arenaviridae, Filoviridae, Bunyaviridae, and Flaviviridae.
-Crimean-Congo haemorrhagic fever (CCHF) is endemic South Africa.
-Ebola, Marburg haemorrhagic fevers and Lassa fever occur in central and West Africa.
-Human cases of hanta virus do not occur.
+VHFs are caused by viruses belonging to four families of RNA viruses: the Arenaviridae, Filoviridae, Bunyaviridae, and Flaviviridae.
+Crimean-Congo haemorrhagic fever (CCHF) is endemic to South Africa.
+Ebola and Marburg haemorrhagic fevers and Lassa fever occur in central and West Africa.
+Human cases of hanta virus do not occur in South Africa/Africa.
 Typically, VHF is associated with high fatality rates in humans.
-Haemorrhagic fever (HF) viruses cause increases permeability of blood vessels and bleeding.
+Haemorrhagic fever (HF) viruses cause increased permeability of blood vessels and bleeding.
 This may present as a petechial rash, bleeding of internal organs, or bleeding from bodily orifices.